Specifying PoE switches for Biamp Tesira devices

 - Software-based LLDP classification

-Use quality injectors that support hardware-based 2-event classification (like Phihong PH POE36U-1AT-R) or switches that support both PoE negotiation methods.
+Use quality injectors that support hardware-based 2-event classification (like Phihong PH POE29U-1AT(PL) or Phihong PH POE36U-1AT-R) or switches that support both PoE negotiation methods.

 Consult the respective switch/injector manufacturer for information on hardware-based 2-event classification and LLDP configuration as needed to resolve PoE negotiation issues.
-Commands required for enabiling LLDP on Extreme XOS can be found here.
+Commands required for enabling LLDP on Extreme XOS can be found here.
+Commands required for enabling 2-event classification on Cisco IOS can be found here.

 EEE - Energy-Efficient Ethernet (IEEE 802.3az)